peterjmarko/llm-narrative-framework/data/README_DATA.template.md

 ## Transition to the Main Experiment Pipeline

 Once the data preparation pipeline is complete, its primary output, `personalities_db.txt`, serves as the foundational database for the main experiments.
-This file, together with the `base_query.txt` prompt template, provides the necessary inputs for the first stage of the main experimental workflow.
+This file, together with the `base_query.txt` prompt template, provides the necessary inputs for the first stage of the experimental workflow.

-For a detailed explanation of the subsequent experimental and analysis pipeline, please refer to the project's main **Framework Manual**.
+For a detailed explanation of the subsequent experiment and analysis pipeline, please see the **[📖 Framework Manual](../docs/DOCUMENTATION.md)**.